Finding the Right Partner is the Key to the Entire Community Build Process

 To provide a tentative schedule of events or timeline including: the equipment delivery, the preparation of the site, post hole layout, digging of the holes, final leveling of the holes, pre-assembly, and playground construction.

-Be the same person that will be onsite during all phases of construction including: footer layout, equipment delivery, pre-assembly and playground construction.
+Be the same person that will be onsite during major phases of construction including: footer layout, equipment delivery, pre-assembly and playground construction.

 Have experience in coordinating at least 10 community build playground projects and have the references to prove it.
 (You should call or email references and ask about their experience)